On this page:

 Diabetes is a chronic condition marked by high levels of glucose (sugar) in the blood.
 It is caused by the inability to produce insulin (a hormone made by the pancreas to control blood glucose levels) or to use insulin effectively, or both.

 Treatment aims to maintain healthy blood glucose levels to prevent both short- and long-term complications, such as cardiovascular disease, kidney disease, blindness and lower limb amputation.
-Insulin replacement therapy is required by all people with type 1 diabetes, as well as by a proportion of people with other forms of diabetes if their condition worsens over time.
+Insulin replacement therapy is required by all people with type 1 diabetes, as well as some people with other forms of diabetes if their condition is not controlled by non-insulin diabetes medications.

-In 2020, an estimated 1 in 20 (almost 1.3 million) Australians were living with diabetes (prevalence) and were registered with the National Diabetes Services Scheme (NDSS) and Australasian Paediatric Endocrine Group (APEG) state-based registers.
+In 2021, an estimated 1 in 20 (just over 1.3 million) Australians were living with diabetes (prevalence) and were registered with the National Diabetes Services Scheme (NDSS) and Australasian Paediatric Endocrine Group (APEG) state-based registers.
 This includes people with type 1 diabetes, type 2 diabetes and other diabetes, but excludes gestational diabetes.

-In 2020, the prevalence of people with diabetes on the linked NDSS and APEG data increased with age.
-Almost 1 in 5 Australians aged 80–84 were living with diabetes in 2020 – this was almost 30 times as high as for those aged under 40 (0.7%).
-Diabetes was more common in males (4.8%) than females (3.8%), after controlling for age.
+In 2021, the prevalence of diabetes increased with age with almost 1 in 5 Australians aged 80–84 living with diabetes – almost 30 times as high as for those aged under 40 (0.7%).
+Diabetes was 1.3 times as common in males compared with females, after controlling for age.

 Further research is required to examine whether the proportion of people with undiagnosed type 2 diabetes in Australia has changed over time and the impact of this on the prevalence of disease in Australia.

-This chart shows the estimated age–standardised proportion of people with diabetes based on data from the linked National Diabetes Services Scheme and Australasian Paediatric Endocrine Group between 2000 and 2020.
-The proportion increased from 2.4% in 2000 to 4.3% in 2020 but remained relatively stable between 2015 and 2020.
+This chart shows the estimated age–standardised proportion of people with diabetes based on data from the linked National Diabetes Services Scheme and Australasian Paediatric Endocrine Group between 2000 and 2021.
+The proportion increased from 2.4% in 2000 to 4.3% in 2021 and has remained relatively stable since 2014.

 The incidence of type 1 diabetes remained relatively stable across the last 2 decades, fluctuating between 11 and 13 new cases per 100,000 population.

-Around 1.3 million people were newly diagnosed with type 2 diabetes between 2000 and 2020, according to linked NDSS and APEG data.
-This was around 60,000 people each year – an average of 166 new diagnoses a day.
+Just over 1.3 million people were newly diagnosed with type 2 diabetes between 2000 and 2021, according to linked NDSS and APEG data.
+This was an average of around 60,000 people each year.

-In 2019–20, around 1 in every 7 (48,800) females aged 15–49 who gave birth in hospital were diagnosed with gestational diabetes, according to the National Hospital Morbidity Database.
+More than 1 in 6 (17.9% or 53,900) females aged 15–49 who gave birth in hospital in 2020–21 had been diagnosed with gestational diabetes during their pregnancy, according to the National Hospital Morbidity Database (NHMD).

 Burden of disease refers to the quantified impact of living with and dying prematurely from a disease or injury and is measured using disability-adjusted life years (DALY).
 One DALY is equivalent to one year of healthy life lost.

-Based on data from the National Hospital Morbidity Database for 2019–20, mothers with pre-existing diabetes (and to a lesser extent, gestational diabetes) had higher rates of caesarean section, induced labour, pre-existing and gestational hypertension, and pre-eclampsia compared with mothers with no diabetes in pregnancy.
+Based on data from the NHMD for 2020–21, mothers with pre-existing diabetes (and to a lesser extent, gestational diabetes) were more prone to complications during pregnancy and intervention in childbirth with higher rates of caesarean section, induced labour, pre-existing and gestational hypertension, and pre-eclampsia compared with mothers with no diabetes in pregnancy.

 Babies of mothers living with diabetes in pregnancy are also at an increased risk of childhood metabolic syndrome, obesity, impaired glucose tolerance, and type 2 diabetes in later life (Clausen et al. 2007; Kim et al. 2012; Zhao et al. 2016).

-According to the AIHW National Mortality Database, in 2020, diabetes was the underlying cause of around 5,100 deaths.
-However, it contributed to around 17,500 deaths (10.8% of all deaths) when associated causes are included.
-(AIHW 2021e).
+According to the AIHW National Mortality Database, in 2021, diabetes was the underlying cause of around 5,400 deaths.
+However, it contributed to around 19,300 deaths (11.2% of all deaths) when associated causes are also considered (AIHW 2021e).

 What is HbA1c?